Have You Been Injured in a Motorcycle Accident?

 Motorcycle Accident Injury Statistics in Chicago, IL

-After your accident, in addition to speaking with the police and obtaining any necessary medical attention, you should probably contact a qualified and knowledgeable personal injury attorney with experience handling motorcycle accidents.
-Serving victims throughout the Chicago area, the motorcycle accident lawyers at Abels & Annes can help you.
+After your accident, in addition to speaking with the police and obtaining any necessary medical attention, you should contact a qualified and knowledgeable personal injury attorney with experience handling motorcycle accidents.
+Serving victims throughout the Chicago area, the motorcycle crash lawyers at Abels & Annes can help you.

 And, of course, some motorcycle accidents are fatal.
-If someone you love has been killed in a motorcycle accident, you should contact an attorney to determine whether a wrongful death action may lie against a negligent driver.
+If someone you love has been killed in a motorcycle accident, contact an attorney to determine whether there’s a wrongful death action to pursue against a negligent driver.

-The motorcycle accident lawyers at Abels & Annes frequently represent motorcyclists and their passengers who are injured in accidents, or the loved ones of motorcyclists and passengers who have been killed, by negligent drivers.
-If you have been involved in a motorcycle accident, or if a loved one has been killed in a motorcycle accident in Chicago, Cook County, or elsewhere in Illinois, consult the Chicago motorcycle accident attorneys at Abels & Annes toll-free at (855) LAW-CHICAGO, locally at (312) 924-7575 or you may use our online consultation form.
+The motorcycle accident lawyers at Abels & Annes frequently represent motorcyclists and their passengers who are injured in accidents, or the loved ones of motorcyclists and passengers who have been killed by negligent drivers.
+If you have been involved in a motorcycle accident, or if a loved one has been killed in a motorcycle accident in Chicago, Cook County, or elsewhere in Illinois, consult with the Chicago motorcycle accident attorneys at Abels & Annes.

 - Motorcycle Accidents at Intersections